 Design for constrained Internet access: Examples of projects include designing public Wi-Fi in 400 train stations in India; caching solutions like Accelerator in SE Asia; and mobile data transparency through SmartBrowse in Ghana.
 We have written about how Indian users and non-users of public Wi-Fi assemble their conceptions of the technology at CHI 2017, how longitudinal immersion in high-speed Wi-Fi shifts behaviours at ICTD 2016, and how mobile data transparency leads to better data savings and longer time spent online in Ghana in ICTD 2012.

 Crises and climate change in low-resource environments: We are studying a series of environmental and man-made disasters in India to understand how communities respond in the face of infrastructural and political failure.
-More coming soon.

 Design for new technology users: Our research has resulted in Google’s official guidance for Android and Web developers for emerging markets.
 See talks at I/O 2017 on accessibility for the Global South, I/O 2016 on research methods for low-resource areas, and I/O 2015 on principles for global design.
 The latest is a new collection of design and research methods for emerging markets at Google Design, including an article on high level principles for global design.
 I am editing a new column on ICTD in ACM Interactions, called The Next Billion.
-If you are interested in contributing, please send me a note.

 Photo credit: David Hutchful

-I used to co-write a world music blog.
+I co-write a world music blog.